sugaryourcoffee/syc-svpro/README.md

 * join two file based on a joint column value (since version 0.1.7)
 * merge files based on common headline columns (since version 0.1.10)
 * transpose (swapping) rows and columns (since version 0.1.13)
-* arithmetic operations between multiple files that have spread sheet like structure (since version 0.2.0)
+* arithmetic operations between multiple files that have a table like structure (since version 0.2.0)

 To get help type